If you’ve been using Microsoft Windows for a while you know it’s famous for occasionally “freezing up”.

-Out of frustration, many people handle these situations by unplugging the power cord on a desktop PC or removing a laptop’s battery in order to force the PC to shut down immediately, but there’s actually a better way to shut down a frozen PC.
+Out of frustration, many people handle these situations by unplugging the power cord on a desktop PC or removing a laptop’s battery in order to force the PC to shut down immediately, but there’s actually a much better way to shut down a frozen PC…

-Windows 8.1 and Windows 10 both have an “Emergency Restart” procedure that basically uses brute force to close any open programs, then shut down and restart the PC.
+Both Windows 10 and Windows 11 provide an “Emergency Restart” procedure that basically uses brute force to close any open programs and then shut down and restart the PC.

-The next time you’re confronted with a frozen PC, give the Emergency Restart procedure a try.
+That’s why the next time you’re confronted with a frozen PC that’s running either Windows 10 or Windows 11, I recommend that you give the Emergency Restart procedure a try.
 Here’s how:

 1 – Press the Ctrl+Alt+Delete key combination to launch the “Security Options” screen.